 Out of Young's tenure at the Rhumboogie Cafe came his two sessions on which he led a studio band behind the club's bigest headliner, guitarist and blues singer T-Bone Walker.
 The first took place on October 10, 1944, while Young was still leading the house band, and 6 sides were released on the Rhumboogie label (these are also covered on our Red Saunders page).
 Young apparently still bore a grudge against Eddie Johnson because in the smaller studio aggregation, which featured selected members of the Rhumboogie house band along with members of Red Saunders' ensemble, Moses Gant was given the tenor sax spot in Johnson's place.
 Young, who was not inclined to be cooperative after Charlie Glenn quit using his band at the club in January 1945—he also didn't care for Glenn's demand to be listed as composer on some of the numbers—got into a protracted squabble with the club owner over copyrights and lead sheets from the 1944 session, delaying release of the first sides until August 1945.
 But the first release on Rhumboogie 4000 sold well.
 Reluctant to tamper with a winning formula, Glenn once again brought Young in to direct the band on a second T-Bone session, which took place on December 19, 1945.
 The Rhumboogie record label folded in the middle of 1946, before anything could be released from the second session, so other companies, such as Mercury, Old Swing-Master, Imperial, and Constellation were the eventual beneficiaries.

 Shortly after leaving the Henderson band, Marl Young decided to start his own record company.
 As early as December 1941, Marl and his brothers had opened a small recording studio, Sunbeam Recording & Music Studio, at 4448 South Michigan Avenue.
 When the Sunbeam label was launched five years later its address was at 6128 South Michigan.
 Marl Young already knew something of record company operations through his work for Rhumboogie.
-He expected to draw on the pool of musicians who had worked with him at the Rhumboogie, or whom he knew from his regular participation in the Monday morning breakfast dances at the Club DeLisa.
+He expected to draw on the pool of musicians who had worked with him at the Rhumboogie, or at the Monday morning breakfast dances at the Club DeLisa.
 The key was finding vocalists who would attract the interest of the record-buying public, as T-Bone Walker had been able to do on his Rhumboogie sides.

 The first documentary evidence of the new company is a mention of Sunbeam 101.
 On November 9, 1946 Billboard announced that "Marl Young, Negro orchestra fronter, released his first waxing, Water Boy and The Lord's Prayer, by Robert McFerrin on the new Sunbeam label."
 Robert McFerrin, Sr., was born on March 19, 1921 in Marianna, Arkansas.
 He sang baritone in a gospel group, and become a local gospel soloist of some note.
 During World War II he served in the Army.
 In the 1950s he moved to New York to sing at the Metropolitan Opera.
 He is the father of the eclectic vocalist Bobby McFerrin, who gained fame in 1988 for his novelty song, "Don't Worry, Be Happy."
 Both sides of Sunbeam 101 were gospel numbers.